rkiel/keeping-promises/README.md

 Fair enough.
 We are laying the groundwork for promises.
 Let's review what we have built so far in the `justDoIt` function.

 - We have created a data pipeline where we start off with an object containing process information and step-by-step transforming that data into an array of unique words.
 - The data pipeline is achieved by a sequence of function calls: `getCommandLineArgs`, `removeFirst`, `unique`, `sort`, and `output`.
 The output of one function is the input to the next function.
+- Each of the functions in the data pipeline are simple with a single purpose.
+They are easy to understand and easy to write unit tests.

 This is a functional style of programming.
 This step-by-step approach should feel easy and natural.

-We probably spend the majority of day writing very synchronous code.
-The execution of `justDoIt` runs from start to finish without any blocking.
+It is also a very synchronous style of programming.
+Since it is JavaScript, there is one execution thread and the execution of `justDoIt` runs super fast from start to finish.
+None of the functions have any execution roadblocks, such as blocking I/O, to slow it down.

 But what about `console.log`?
-That's blocking I/O. Let's replace it.
+Isn't that blocking I/O. Yes but let's ignore that for now.

 ## Writing to a file